March 20, 2026

 Quadratic Formula

-Indeed, this gives the same solutions as before.
+Indeed, we obtained the same solutions as before.

 3.Mappings